Which Betting Apps Are Legal in Your State? The 2026 Availability Map

 - bet365 keeps expanding its US footprint state by state.
 Fanatics (built on the PointsBet acquisition) and theScore Bet (Penn’s rebrand of ESPN BET) are the newest national brands.

-- Hard Rock Bet is modest nationally but is the only legal option in Florida, and one of 12 licensed books in Tennessee.
+- Hard Rock Bet is modest nationally but is the only legal option in Florida, and one of nine licensed books in Tennessee.
 The same app can be a monopolist in one state and one of a dozen in the next.

 Two real-state examples of what “open market” looks like: